 Paying for college can be a juggling act.
-It can be difficult to balance the amount that you borrow with how much you work and how quickly you are able to graduate from college.
+It can be difficult to balance the amount that you borrow with how much you work and how quickly you can graduate from college.

 If you are working, your employer also may offer to reimburse the cost of tuition for a certain number of credit hours each semester.
 In exchange, you may need to agree to work for them for a set number of years after you graduate.
-This may make attending school possible for you.
+This work-for-school exchange may make attending school possible for you.

 - Be sure that you find a job that pays well, which can reduce the amount of time you need to spend working while covering your expenses.